TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

     * Site Address: base URL to place the merged PDF packet in.
     * Folder Path: the relative path of the attachment to be created.
 The folder path for PDF packets is:
     `.../<contractNumber>/<subcontractorName>/<timestamp>`
-    In the image, the above expression has already been formatted into a variable called `Merged PDF Packets File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic values" and append to the rest of the path.
+    In the image, the above expression has already been formatted into a variable called `Merged PDF Packets File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic Value" and append to the rest of the path.

     {: .note}
     > To ensure that you have the correct path initially, use the blue folder icon in the corner to navigate to the base folder, then append the variable `Merged PDF Packets File path`.
 This path is also subject to change, and if it needs to be updated, update the variable in Block 1.